-Bangla-Pesa is a non-profit program to strengthen and stabilize the economy of the informal settlement of Bangladesh, Kenya by organizing its more than 200 small scale businesses into a Bangladesh Business Network (BBN) (a Koru-Kenya Working Group) through which its members can utilize a complementary currency to mediate trades.
-The Bangla-Pesa is a unit of credit within this mutual-credit-clearing (or multilateral reciprocal exchange) system which provides a means of payment that is complementary to official money.
+Bangla-Pesa is a non-profit program to strengthen and stabilize the economy of the informal settlements of Kenya by organizing small scale businesses into Business Networks through which members can utilize a community currency to mediate trades.
+The Bangla-Pesa is a unit of credit within this mutual-credit-clearing (or barter exchange) system which provides a means of payment that is complementary to official money.

 Bangla Business Network (BBN) Organization

+Our pilot program using this model is run by the BBN.
 The BBN has a board of directors consisting of representatives from: youths, elders, women business owners, men business owners and community health workers.
 These directors have the task of accounting, administration, registration, Networking, care taking and organizing community service work.
-In order to join the BBN local business must have 4 other local businesses as guarantors in case of default.
-Thereby if a BBN member spends their credits at other stores and then refuses to accept a minimal level of Banglas in their own store, the guarantors must resolve the issue, accept those credits at their own businesses or loose membership.
+In order to join the BBN local business must have four other local businesses as guarantors in case of default.
+Thereby if a BBN member spends their credits at other stores and then refuses to accept a minimal level of Bangla-Pesa in their own store, the guarantors must resolve the issue, accept those credits at their own businesses or loose membership.
 This occurrence is minimized with good networking and communication among members.
-Koru-Kenya holds a non-voting advisory role on the board.

 The Bangla artwork was done by Karol Opondo.
 Born in 1979, Karol Opondo is the Head of Art Department at The Mombasa Academy, Kenya.
 Karol finds that the communities around her are her greatest inspiration.
 The security printing and graphic design for Bangla-Pesa was done by the Punchlines Security team in Nairobi under the artistic direction of Saul Nassilah.